sureshsajja/CustomThreadPool/README.md

 Tests
 -----
-Two test classes have been added to test
+Some test classes have been added to test
 1. Job submissions by single thread.
 2. Job submission by multiple threads.
+3. Input validation to the Thread pool

 How to Compile and Run